People Want Us To Assess What They've Done In Their "Am I The Jerk?" Stories

 “Everyone sucks here.

+She’s 8.
 We don’t know what your play is about, but there’s a good chance that she will not get the subject, nor understand everything, and that it would be too long for a child to follow through.
-You’re old enough to understand that and not take it personally if she actually gets bored on your big day.

-It has nothing to do with you working hard or the play not being interesting enough, she’s just not part of the targeted public.
 Yelling that she was a spoiled brat when it’s your dad who’s insisting about the iPad was uncalled for.
 Don’t feel offended at the thought that she might be bored.
 She might be.

-But also, usually, no phones, no iPad, not anything disturbing in public is expected for a play.
+That’s no big deal.

 And your father overly insisting is not okay.
 If your sister is bored, she can absolutely be bored silently on her chair and tell you how long it was for her afterward.

-It escalated because both of you felt attacked and attacked back.
+There is no need to make specific changes for her.

 You took personally the fact that he expects your sister to be bored at the play, and he felt attacked in his parenting when you said your sister was a spoiled brat.
 Is it just this time or has he shown signs of favoritism on several occasions?

 It sounds like the background lead to the situation more than the situation itself.”
 Responsible_Brain852

 Another User Comments:

 “NTJ, your sister is indeed a selfish exhausting privileged brat and your dad coddles her and enables the behavior.
 Both your sister and dad are the jerks.

 It’s this whole you’re ‘just jealous’ or ‘you can’t have your way’ nonsense, it is misogynist men’s go-to when gaslighting women it’s just sad.
 The sadder part is women are first introduced to the behavior at home when their fathers or brothers use it on them and then they are desensitized to it when they get older in the real world.

 It’s harder to tell or stick up for themselves as women let’s say in the workplace when a male boss or colleague is disrespecting/harassing them because daddy or brother (because brother learns from daddy) or both in many cases treated them the same way.” epicandlegendary